-You’re in charge of your budget now.
+You’re in charge of your money now.
 This applies to covering your tuition and other education-related costs as well as your day-to-day expenses, like food, gas, and entertainment.

 When it comes to securing financial aid, make sure to consider all of your options: scholarships, grants, loans, and more.
 You’ll need to make sure you maintain your eligibility year to year— absolutely do not forget to file your FAFSA by April 15.

-You’ll of course need to think about books and class supplies.
-But if you live off campus, you’ll need to budget your rent and utilities—usually several hundred dollars per month.
+Don’t forget about books and class supplies.
+If you live off campus, you’ll need to budget your rent and utilities—usually several hundred dollars per month.
 Not to mention your groceries, phone bill, transportation, laundry, and other expenses you’ll face day to day.